Osyki/eece5811-hw7/README.md

 4. Run the following command to execute the program: `go run .`

 ### Design of Program
-- main.go: Contains the main function to run the RAID simulation.
+- `main.go`: Contains the main function to run the RAID simulation.
-- common.go: Contains common constants and utility functions used across the program.
+- `common.go`: Contains common constants and utility functions used across the program.
 You can change the disk size and block size here.
-- utils.go: Contains utility functions for file operations and data generation.
+- `utils.go`: Contains utility functions for file operations and data generation.
 We create the disk files here in the directory './disks' which can be changed in common.go.
 The directory and files created and then deleted after each run.
-- RAID\<level>.go: Contains the implementation of each RAID level (RAID 0, RAID 1, RAID 4, RAID 5).
+- `RAID<level>.go`: Contains the implementation of each RAID level (RAID 0, RAID 1, RAID 4, RAID 5).

 ### Libraries Used
 - bytes: For byte slice manipulations and reading/writing data.